Preventing Suicide Among Young Adults: Statistics and StrategiesReading Time: 6 minutes

 In addition, the National Suicide Prevention Lifeline runs a network of suicide hotline crisis centers.
 Moreover, they provide information about taking suicide precautions.

-Treatment for Young Adult Depression and Anxiety
+Treatment for Suicide and Depression and Anxiety at Newport Institute

 - Family therapy to help young adults heal childhood trauma and/or family ruptures while establishing autonomy and making connections outside the family

 - Cognitive Behavioral Therapy (CBT) to identify self-defeating thoughts and assumptions that make life more difficult

 - Dialectical Behavioral Therapy (DBT), which provides specific skills like mindfulness and emotional regulation, which can be used right away and become stronger with practice.